 East side of the Churchill-Melvin House

-Hours: Wednesdays (Oct-May) 10 am to 1 pm, Wednesdays (Jun-Sep) 4 pm to 6 pm, and Saturdays (year-round) 10 am to 1 pm.
+Hours: Wednesdays (May-Nov) 3-5pm, and Saturdays 10 am to noon.
 We can always open other times by appointment.
-We are closed January and February.
 If you have a question or need information please email or call us.

 Email: email@example.com Phone: 603-795-2508

 The Itinerant Museum – A Short History of Our Museum

 All ready to exhibit and nowhere to go.
 For years, the Historians have curated a remarkable (and still expanding) “movable feast” of Lyme-abilia.
 Before they secured a home on the first floor of the Lyme Center Academy building in 2002, the collection shuffled all over town.
 Now we have our own building in the Churchill-Melvin House on Main Street across from the Lyme Common with five exhibit rooms including our lovely new entrance.
 The Historians have worked hard to create a beautiful museum space that allows us to stage themed exhibits, often including objects lent by members for our new home!
 How wonderful to have such generous friends who want to share their Lyme artifacts with all us.